This Cura tutorial for beginners shows step-by-step how to use Cura software and to find the right settings for 3D printing.

 Cura 3D Tutorial – Basics – Step 1: Installing the Cura software

-1. Get the installation file for your operating system from the Ultimaker website and install the latest version of the software.
-In this tutorial we use Cura 3D 15.04 (dating from November).
+Get the installation file for your operating system from Ultimaker and install.
+In this tutorial we are using Cura 3D 2.3.1.

 This screenshot shows the basic features:

 Cura Top navigation

 - Open file: Use the button at the top left of the interface or the ‘File > Open File’ command to open your STL or OBJ file.

 - Edit: Use to select all models on the build plate, clear models and merge models.
 Basic commands but useful.

 - View Mode: This button lets you switch between Solid, X-Ray and Layers.

 - Settings: From here, you open the printer-specific and material settings.